is-the-bench-arch-safe

 Planning to lift big?

-First, ensure your core and back are prepped and ready to hold that arch like a champ.
+I always make sure my core and back are prepped and ready to hold that arch like a champ.

 The Flip Side of the Bench Press Arch